helium/HIP/0000_removal_of_service_provider_emissions.md

 ## Alternatives

 One alternative is to instead of completely removing SP emissions, to reduce them.
-For example, for every GB paid for, you will only receive a rebate/emission of 50% of the cost of that data.
+For example, for every GB paid for, SPs would only receive a rebate/emission of 50% of the cost of that data.

 ## Drawbacks

-One drawback of not having SP emissions is it may encourage other SPs from joining the network; however, as only 1 SP has formally joined the network, in the network's lifetime, these rewards do not appear to be a main motivator to joining the network.
+One drawback of not having SP emissions is it may discourage other SPs from joining the network; however, as only 1 SP has formally joined the network, in the network's lifetime, these rewards do not appear to be a main motivator to joining the network.

 ## Deployment Impact